-Potato Cannon the KISS Way: The First Altar, Chapter 4
+Potato Cannon the KISS Way

 A top secret photo of a new weapon came across my desk from my of my field agents, and my department was tasked with the job of verifying authenticity.
-We needed to be sure this was an actual diagra, not a deceptive decoy that could blow up in our face.
+We needed to be sure this was an actual diagram, not a deceptive decoy that could blow up in our face.
 With help from the spy lab at Quanttico, Virginia, we were able to create a working blueprint from the above plans.

 This is a top secret image smuggled out of Carbondale, Illinois three years ago.
 Using this image as a guide I was able to reconstruct the thing to my satisfaction.
 We knew right away this was a Russian gun, otherwise it wouldn't have been spray painted white.
 They paint things white over there to blend in with the snow.
 As you can see from the photo this military production laboratory was in high gear.
 There's another gun ready to go.
 It's behind the Russian fellow.
 And that saw on our right looks like it's made in Russia too.
 It still has snow on it.